 2. Small Lagoon (tour A – D)

-Tip: the visit of the Small lagoon is often offered in the tour A with the Big lagoon, but you can only visit one of them.
-We booked a tour making sure it was included the visit of the Big lagoon and we found a Tour D including the small lagoon.
+Tip: The Small lagoon visit is often offered in tour A with the Big lagoon, but you can only visit one of them.
+We booked a tour A asking for the Big Lagoon visit, and also a Tour D with the Small Lagoon included.
 Always ask the operators which spots are included before booking the tour.